abrahamyan44/ITC2021/sortingAlgorithmsBenchmark/README.md

 # BENCHMARKING SORTING ALGORITHMS
-This program tests a sorting algorithm on arrays of various sizes.
+This program tests a sorting algorithms on arrays of various sizes.

 # AVAILABLE ALGORITHMS
 - Quick Sort